yasuohasegawa/Model2VoxelConverter/README.md

 Further device testing will be conducted in the future.

 **3D models:**
-The model was provided for the AR contest invented by the Highsnobiety in 2019.
+<br>The model was provided for the AR contest invented by the Highsnobiety in 2019.

 https://www.highsnobiety.com